Questions about respite care and carers

 I’m caring for an older person.
 What support is available for us?

 Looking after your health and wellbeing is important.
 If you’re caring for an older person there are many services and resources available to support both of you.
 These include respite care, counselling, information, and advocacy.

-Residential respite is best suited if you need ongoing, continuous carer support for most tasks.
-Residential respite in an aged care home is available for a few days through to several weeks at a time.
+If you need help with most tasks all the time, then residential respite is best suited for you.
+Residential respite in an aged care home is available for a few days, or up to several weeks at a time.

-If you receive residential respite in an aged care home, you will receive the same care and support services as permanent residents, such as a room, meals, laundry and personal care.
+If you receive residential respite in an aged care home, you will receive the same care and support services as permanent residents.
+This includes a room, meals, laundry and personal care.

 I care for someone who has moved into an aged care home.
 Can I still provide care for them?